mmatyas/supermariowar/README.md

 You can build SMW on various ARM devices, like the Raspberry Pi, following the Linux instructions.
 Some boards may require different compiler flags hovewer, in this case you might want to manually edit `cmake/PlatformArm.cmake`.

-If you know how to do it, you can also cross-compile the usual way, by emulating your device or setting up a toolchain.
-In case your processor is not detected correctly (eg. in a rootfs), you can override it by adding the ARM_OVERRIDE_ARCH flag to CMake, eg. `-DARM_OVERRIDE_ARCH=armv6`.
+If you know how to do it, you can also cross-compile the usual way, by setting up a toolchain or emulating your device.
+In this case, see the [Other devices](#other-devices) section.
+If your processor is not detected correctly (eg. in a rootfs), you can override it by adding the ARM_OVERRIDE_ARCH flag to CMake, eg. `-DARM_OVERRIDE_ARCH=armv6`.

 For example, here is how to set up a simple build environment for the Raspbery Pi on Ubuntu 14.04: